Monika Žáková part of the Dough Portraits project

 14 5 2025

-Currently, her work, titled Zero Gravity 09, is part of a photography exhibition at Game Owner at Telegraph Gallery.
+Currently, her work, titled Zero Gravity 09, is part of a photography exhibit at Game Owner at Telegraph Gallery.
 The photograph depicting Kunsthalle Praha co-owner Petr Pudil is part of Danish conceptual artist Søren Dahlgaard's Dough Portraits project, in which he captures dough-headed collectors with their favourite pieces from their collection.